 Founded in 1927 in Italy, Rancilio manufactures and sells professional espresso machines for baristas as well as a machine designed for home use.
 They’re very experienced, which shows in their design and performance.

-This one is best for coffee snobs and beasts because it’s just that potent.
+This one is best for coffee snobs and beasts because it’s just that powerful.
 Ristretto is essentially made with the same amount of ground coffee as espresso, but with half the water.
-It’s high in caffeine and very strong.

-This is a shot (or two) of espresso, diluted with hot water.
-You can additionally add milk to it if you so prefer.
-It’s a longer drink than espresso, milder in flavor but with the same caffeine content.
+Americano is a longer drink than espresso, milder in flavor but with the same caffeine content.

 Originally from Italy, cappuccino is one shot of espresso with foamed, steamed milk, which is characteristically creamy on top.